 The XVIII was an extremely well-made shoe that played as well as it looked.
 Fitted with a carbon plate and a full Zoom bag (doubled-stacked in the heel, even), it was a decided step up from the XVII.
 Later leather versions with all-white uppers mixed smooth and tumbled leathers.
 If the goal of Jordan was to meld sports and luxury, the XVIII did it better than most.

 So why didn’t Jordan’s game shoes from the early 2000s pop off like earlier models?
 Again there was retro to contend with, back when retro models were a cheaper alternative to the current shoe.
 Even the commercials for the game shoe looked to the past.
 And given that Air Jordan was a shoe long linked with memorable on-court moments, there weren’t a lot of new ones.
 Jordan’s Wizards weren’t a playoff team, and his All-Star appearances featured a missed breakaway dunk and a should-have-been last shot that wasn’t.
 It’s worth noting that Kobe Bryant also wore Air Jordans in the 2003 All-Star Game—only he wore True Blue IIIs.

 With the passage of time, however, maybe these late-period Jordans will finally get their just due.
-The XVIII will allegedly re-release next year for the first time since it was part of a Countdown Pack.
 Like Jordan’s Wizards career—during which he averaged 21, 4, and 6—they deserve a second look.